Skip advert

 The rejuvenated MG brand has taken the UK by storm with its range of affordable cars, but the MG3 is one of its most impressive yet.
 Unlike the fully electric MG4 hatchback, the MG3 uses a self-charging hybrid system, combining a 1.5-litre petrol engine with a 1.83kWh battery and an electric motor.
 Not only is it efficient – returning up to 64mpg – but it’s quick, too.
 All in, the system puts out 192bhp, making for some nippy acceleration.

-What really solidifies the MG3 at the top of this list is the value-for-money it offers.
+What really solidifies the MG3 near the top of this list is the value-for-money it offers.
 Starting from well under £20,000, other small hybrid cars don’t come close.
 You get the same efficiency figures as pricier hybrid hatchbacks on this list, but with more power and more standard kit.
 Sure, feel around the cabin and you’ll find some scratchy plastics, and the boot isn’t particularly big, but we can forgive these shortcomings.
 As a bonus, all MGs get a seven-year, 80,000-mile warranty, which is better than many rivals.

 • Punchy performance and fun to drive